 Evaluating your choices of ICT Tools and Resources

 Now that we have established that the best technology in the classroom to integrate is that of generic or content-free software, Bennett (1997, p.21 as cited in Kennewell, 2000, p.
 105) points out four key questions to answer when determining the educational potential.
-These include: